w3c/wai-media-guide/index.md

 </ul>
 </div>

-## Managing Development of Media Alternatives
+## Planning Accessible Audio and Video

+Include specific accessibility requirements in your:
+* Project requirements - internal and external
+* Requests for Proposal (RFP) or Requests for Tender (RFT)
+* Contracts

-Here is one example of a workflow for developing an accessible video, with notes on using in-house and outsourced resources.
+Here is one example of a workflow for developing an accessible video, with notes on who develops the material.

 <img src="{{ "/content-images/in-or-out.png" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">